cyberbotics/webots-doc/reference/connector.md

 parallel (within tolerance), but pointed in opposite directions.

-- `rotationTolerance`: the tolerated angle difference with respect to each of the allowed docking rotations (see ).
+- `rotationTolerance`: the tolerated angle difference with respect to each of the allowed docking rotations (see [this figure](connector.md#example-of-rotational-alignment-numberofrotations-4-and-rotationaltolerance-22-5-deg)).

 - `numberOfRotations`: specifies how many different docking rotations are allowed in a full 360 degree rotation around the [Connector](connector.md#connector)'s *z*-axis.
 For example, modular robots' connectors are often 1-, 2- or 4-way dockable depending on mechanical and electrical interfaces.
-As illustrated in , if `numberOfRotations` is 4 then there will be 4 different docking positions (one every 90 degrees).
+As illustrated in [this figure](connector.md#example-of-rotational-alignment-numberofrotations-4-and-rotationaltolerance-22-5-deg), if `numberOfRotations` is 4 then there will be 4 different docking positions (one every 90 degrees).
 If you don't wish to check the rotational alignment criterion this field should be set to zero.